 Use Serum….
 A LOT.

 I use serum 2+ times a day on my hair.
 No, I’m not joking.
 I use it when I first get up in the morning, and also right before bed when I braid my hair.
 I have found that using serum more often has made the ends of my hair so much softer and healthier.
 Plus, using serum regularly helps keep your ends strong and reduces the amount of breakage and split ends your hair gets overtime.
-The serums I use most are Macadamia Healing Oil Treatment, and the Biosilk Silk Therapy Conditioner Serum.
+Here are a few serums I LOVE:

 First off, if you’re bleaching your hair and you have the option to get the Olaplex treatment during the lightening process then do it.
 It helps reduce the amount of damage during the actual lightening process.
 After your treatment, you’ll also want to use Olaplex 3.
 This is a reparative hair care product that helps seal your ends and keep your hair as healthy as possible after lightening it.
 I use the Olaplex 3 treatment every few weeks to keep my hair looking and feeling it’s best.
 For me, this product has been a real game changer and has allowed my hair to grow out long even though I bleach it a few times a year.

 Hot oil treatments are the bomb.
 Seriously, if you have damaged hair than heat treatments are your new best friend.
 I have always loved hot oil treatments because of how soft and healthy they make my hair look, but my appreciation for a good hot oil treatment doubled after the horrible bleach experience I mentioned above.
 I typically make my own DIY Hot Oil Treatment, but I have also used products such as Hello Hair oil treatment and have enjoyed them as well!